jzwood/minimum-edit-distance/README.md

 The **minimum edit distance** is the number of insertions, deletions, and substitutions required to transform one string into another.

 ## info
 The minimum edit distance between two strings isn't terribly helpful most of the time.
 What is interesting and useful is the minimum edit backtrace.
-This backtrace contains all the information necessary to transform one string from another (see _backtrace section_).
+This backtrace contains all the information necessary to transform one string from another (see _Usage_ section).

 ### install